 From the Creation to the Exodus

-Let us suppose for the moment that the shabbath was "lost" sometime between the creation and the exodus.
+Let us suppose for the moment that the shabbath was "lost" sometime between the creation and the exodus as some people attest.
 It absolutely was not, of course, for Yahuwah's laws were known and kept by faithful believers long before they were given to Yisra'el (Israel) at Mount Siynay (see B'ereshiyth [Genesis] 26:5) and the sacred calendar and weekly cycle was followed as far back as the days of Noach (B'ereshiyth 7:11, 8:9-14).
 Yet supposing that the shabbath had been lost we can be certain that it was identified and established again by the Almighty in the days of Mosheh (Moses).

 Here is how we know this fact.
 In Shemot (Exodus) 16:14-30 we read of how the Almighty fed Yisra’el with manna.
 By the following three miracles - performed every week continuously for forty years - Yahuwah made known His shabbath day to the whole nation.